 Your feedback on the quality of the rotation is important and helpful to us, as well.
 Again, we welcome real-time reviews as much as the formal mid-rotation and end-of-rotation feedback sessions.
 In the unlikely event you encounter any issues that violate your rights as a student, please notify the program director or Providence’s HR team.

 Orientations will occur on the first day of your rotation.
 You will be given instructions on obtaining photo badges, parking permits, food budgets, and Epic training.
 You will also tour the clinic and get introduced to as many residents and faculty as available.

 Your sub-internship advisor will review learning objectives, professionalism, job description and expectations, feedback, and troubleshooting.
 They will also book the formal mid-rotation and end-of-rotation feedback meetings.

 Each sub-intern will have a biography that includes an informal photo, background information, rotation location dates, and clinical interests.
 You can choose how you wish to share your contact information but typically your personal cell phone is used during your inpatient service weeks.

 In the two-to-four weeks prior to your rotation, you will receive a welcome email, a request for the bio information and photo, and a request to book a pre-rotation phone call.
 The phone call will confirm housing, directions to the clinic and hospital, as well as troubleshoot any issues.

 Other Enrichment Opportunities

-The SubIntern may choose to enrich their experience further by participating in optional educational activities such that are available.
+You may choose to enrich their experience further by participating in optional educational activities such that are available.
 These might include:

-- speaking at a FMIG event
+- Speaking at a FMIG event

-- sharing a grand rounds presentation with a resident
+- Sharing a grand rounds presentation with a resident

-- volunteering at a Sports Medicine athletic event
+- Volunteering at a sports medicine athletic event

-- participating in the Primary Care Update
+- Participating in the Primary Care Update

-- participating a Q/I project
+- Participating in a QI project

-- participating in the NW Medical Research Symposium
+- Participating in the NW Medical Research Symposium